hbctraining/spatial_nanocourse/lessons/visium_hd.md

 **Exercise**

-Based on the distribution plots, what do you think might be good minimum thresholds for nGenes and nUMI?
+Using the distribution plots in the app below, what do you think would be good minimum thresholds for nGenes and nUMI?

+<p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Spatial_threshold_question_2/?showcase=0" width="600px" height="250px" data-external="1"> </iframe></p>

 ***